Walodja1987/xns/README.md

 > **Note:** The naming of smart contracts via XNS applies to **new smart contracts** only, not existing ones.
 Existing contracts cannot be retroactively named.

-This section includes examples how to name your smart contracts on Ethereum, the canonical XNS chain, as well as a guide on using XNS with multi-chain deployments
+This section includes examples of how to name your smart contracts on Ethereum, the canonical XNS chain, as well as a guide on using XNS with multi-chain deployments

 ### Integration on Ethereum

-For contracts deployed only on Ethereum only, there are three ways to integrate XNS:
+There are three ways to integrate XNS:

+> **Note:** The following examples demonstrate XNS integration for contracts that are only deployed on Ethereum.
+If you plan to deploy your contract on multiple chains, see the [Using XNS Names with Multi-Chain Deployments](#-using-xns-names-with-multi-chain-deployments) section below for important guidance and considerations.

 #### Option 1: Register via Constructor